JoranJix/Fap2/README.md

 # Fap2
 This is a failed project.
 I dont have the patience to write the hud script all over again

+GNU General Public License v3.0 is in place

 FAP2 eRP - Coming soon!